wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 ## Demo: Step-by-Step

 #### 1  Launching the demo cluster
-   - open the drill ports
+open the drill ports

 #### 2  Publish using the Kafka API Medicare Open payments data from a CSV file into MapR-ES
-      This java publisher client will read lines from the payments.csv and publish them in the same format (comma-delimited strings) to the MapR Stream:topic @ /streams/paystream:payments
+This java publisher client will read lines from the payments.csv and publish them in the same format (comma-delimited strings to the MapR Stream:topic @ /streams/paystream:payments.

 The paystream:payments stream:topic can be viewed in MCS @ path /mapr/${MAPR_CLUSTER}/user/mapr/demo.mapr.com/streams/paystream

 To launch the producer: In a new terminal window, ssh to the cluster edge node as mapr and:

         cd /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments
         java -cp /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar:./target/* streams.MsgProducer